Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: One-loop Effective Potential

 \subsection{Ginzburg-Landau Expansion}

 As a non-trivial check of the one-loop effective potential, we consider the one-loop effective potential near the critical chemical potential.
-At tree level, the critical chemical potential occurs at

-where $m$ is the pion mass at tree-level.
+At tree-level, the critical chemical potential occurs at $\mu_{c}^{\rm tree}=m$, where $m$ is the pion mass at tree-level.
 The tree-level effective potential (with $j=0$) when expanded in powers of $\alpha$ gives

-suggesting a second order phase transition since the coefficient of the $\alpha^{4}$ term is positive (and equal to $m^{2}f^{2}/4$) at the tree level critical potential.
+where we have ignored corrections of $\mathcal{O}(\alpha^{6})$.
+The result suggests a second order phase transition since the coefficient of the $\alpha^{4}$ term is positive (and equal to $m^{2}f^{2}/4$) at the tree level critical chemical potential.
 Quantum effects are known to not affect the order of the phase transition and the critical chemical potential as has been shown in two-flavor ($N_{c}=3$) $\chi$PT~\cite{Adhikari:2019mdk}, three-flavor ($N_{c}=3$) $\chi$PT~\cite{Adhikari:2018cea, Adhikari:2019mlf}, the quark-meson (QM) model~\cite{Adhikari:2018cea} and the NJL model~\cite{He:2005sp}.
-In order to explicitly verify this observation, we expand the one-loop effective potential in powers of $\alpha$.
+In order to explicitly verify this observation, we expand the one-loop effective potential in powers of $\alpha$ valid when the superfluid source $j\ll m$.
 We get the following Ginzburg-Landau (GL) effective potential~\cite{Adhikari:2019mdk}

-The GL expansion has terms that are both even and odd in $\alpha$, with the odd terms proportional to the multicomponent superfluid source ($j$) that explicitly breaks the symmetry $\mu\leftrightarrow -\mu$.
-The odd coefficients, $c_{1}$ and $c_{3}$ vanish when $j=0$.